cav24/cav24.github.io/timeseries/index.md

 -[Time Series Decomposition (ipynb)](M3TSDecomposition.ipynb)

-Here is a link to my Seven-Eleven Japan case study, which I completed with a team of my peers:
+Here is a link to a Seven-Eleven Japan case study, which I completed in a team with my peers:

 -[Seven-Eleven Japan Case Study](https://github.com/cav24/sevenelevencase)